Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 test:

-1. That the particular
+1. That the particular religious beliefs of the

-religious beliefs of the organization are truly and sincerely held, and
+organization are truly and sincerely held, and

-2. That the practices and
+2. That the practices and rituals associated with the organization’s

-illegal or contrary to clearly defined public policy.
+religious beliefs or creed are not illegal or contrary to clearly defined

-In order for the IRS to
+In order for the IRS to properly evaluate your organization’s activities and

-important that all questions in Schedule A be answered.
+religious purposes, it is important that all questions in Schedule A be

 The information submitted